-Optimal management of seasonal fisheries has become a hot topic in fisheries economics, particularly considering that both discrete and continuous-time models are not able to cope with the complex phenomenon of seasonality in fisheries.
+The optimal management of seasonal fisheries has become a hot topic in bioeconomic modelling, particularly considering that neither discrete nor continuous-time models are able to cope with the complex phenomenon of seasonality in fisheries.
 When considering one-year time increments, discrete-time models neglect seasonality.
 Continuous-time models also neglect it when considering time-independent optimal feedback policies.